gatlinnewhouse/reedquest/content/posts/senate-blurbs.md

 **Keegan Samaniego**

 Hey  everyone!
 I’m Keegan (they/them/theirs) and I’m running for senate!
 I  really want to become more involved with the Reed community and make  positive influence on campus.
 After a year of being a student, I am  really starting to grasp the way campus works.
 I want to be involved  with app com, j-board, and am still really interested in working towards  a better dissent policy.
 I’m a low ses, queer, first gen, mixed student and could bring an  interesting perspective to senate and reed policy.
 I will always  advocate for marginalized students and really want them to succeed here  at Reed.
 I love Reed and want to do everything in my power to make it  the best it can be.
 Vote Samaniego for senate! :)

+**Tania Jaramillo**

+a concept: reed with more movable chairs and a community actively inclusive to a wider array of it's students. a candidate: me. im tania and i use they/them pronouns! im a first year student running for senate this semester and i want to make reed the best it can be for U. i love the reed community and i know we can do better.